asheroto/Extension-Exporter/README.md

 ## Open Source

 This extension is fully open-source to ensure both transparency and security.
 You can view and even contribute to the source code.

+## Feature Removal

+Some features have been **removed** or will be removed soon due to Chrome security changes.

+- **CRX Download Links (Removed)** – No longer functional due to browser restrictions.
+Use the CRX link from the text-only listing with `wget`, `curl`, or the [CRX Extractor/Downloader](https://chromewebstore.google.com/detail/crx-extractordownloader/ajkhmmldknmfjnmeedkbkkojgobmljda) extension.
+- **Toggle CRX Download (To Be Removed Soon)** – Will be removed as CRX downloads no longer work from the exported HTML file.

+Chrome now blocks direct CRX downloads from external HTML files for security reasons. **Manually installed CRX files also won't update automatically**, so we recommend installing from the **Chrome Web Store** or **Edge Add-ons Store** for updates and security patches.

 ## Contributing Guidelines